 Espíritu Santo is the largest island of the New Hebrides group, extending 75 miles (120 km) along its north/south west coast and 45 miles (70 km) from east to west for a total land area of 1,527 sq miles (3955.5 km˛).
 In 1941 the island possessed a good but almost wholly undeveloped harbour at Luganville on the south-eastern part of the coast in a bay sheltered by Aore, Tutuba and Mallo islands.
 The western half of the island is mountainous with a maximum elevation of 6,165 ft (1879 m) at Mt Tabwemasana, and the eastern half is somewhat less rugged but with a number of limestone ridges, former reefs exposed by tectonic uplift.
-The climate is very damp, with an average annual rainfall of 90 in (230 cm), and the entire island was covered with jungle except where the land had been cleared for cultivation.
+The climate is very damp, with an average annual rainfall of 90 in (2285 mm), and the entire island was covered with jungle except in areas cleared for cultivation.

 The Allies initially tried to keep the existence of the base secret, but a reconnaissance floatplane from the submarine I-24 discovered the airfield on 2 October 1942.